HaoranREN/Casa-Domus/README.md

 This contains our formal documentation.
 Formal documentation is written before any meeting with the customer, and will be uploaded once we recieve an agreement from the customer.
 #### src
 This contains the actual code.
 This directory is reserved for the implementation of the webservice.
+#### Prototyping
+This contains any code that created seperately from the src folder.
+Code in this folder that contributes to the final code is integrated after the prototype is fully tested.
+Some prototypes may not be used in the final product.